DasNaCl/csc/popl/revs/rebuttal.md

 > Figure 1, allowing $\varepsilon$ events to be arbitrarily inserted does not account for timing behavior.
 Is this intended?

-Yes, this is intended, since this precise timing is abstracted away by the data independent timing mode + techniques used in the FaCT paper (Cauligi et al., 2019. https://doi.org/10.1145/3314221.3314605).
+Yes, this is intended, since this precise timing is abstracted away by the data independent timing mode + techniques used in the FaCT paper (Cauligi et. al., 2019. https://doi.org/10.1145/3314221.3314605).

 > Definition 3.6, the monitor semantics is not introduced at this point.